Anthony-Macabata/Anthony-Macabata/README.md

 ---

 ### 💡 Professional Summary
 I am a dual-licensed Electronics Engineer and Technician aspiring to be a Network Engineer.
 After passing both licensure exams, I dedicated the following months designing and implementing networking projects.
 Through these projects, I developed hands-on experience in network redundancy, high availability, traffic engineering, security, and wireless network management.
-Committed to continuous learning, I am actively expanding my knowledge of other networking vendors.
+Committed to continuous learning, By the time you read this, I am likely studying another networking platform, technology, or vendor to further expand my understanding of enterprise networking.

 ---